Key takeaways:

 Domain name

-Domain names generally cost between $10 and $25 per month.
-However, a custom domain with popular keywords can cost even more, sometimes reaching thousands.
+Domain names generally cost between $10 and $35 per year.
+However, a premium or custom domain with popular keywords can cost even more, sometimes reaching several hundred dollars or more, depending on demand.

 Most websites work just fine with domains under $60.
-After all, what really matters is a name that’s relevant to your brand and is easy for your audience to remember.
+After all, what really matters is having your own domain that’s relevant to your brand and is easy for your audience to remember.

 Website hosting

-Monthly website hosting fees range from $5 to $500, depending on the hosting service and plan.
+Monthly website hosting fees range from $2 to $500 monthly, depending on the service and plan.
+Many hosting packages, including managed hosting, bundle performance, security, and maintenance together for convenience.
 On average, though, most websites spend $100 to $500 a year on their hosting needs.

 Whether you choose traditional or cloud hosting, it’s important to find a provider that meets your website’s performance and security needs.

-For budget-friendly options, work with a website builder that comes with hosting.
+For budget-friendly options, use a website builder that includes hosting.
 However, if you decide to create your site independently or you build a WordPress site, you’ll need to pay for a web hosting company.

 If saving money is your goal, there are plenty of affordable hosting options to choose from, including: